griendt/gd6/docs/docs/phases/4_movement.md

     - A player tries to move into a territory that is owned by another player.

 !!! info "Resolution order"
-    Whenever possible, moves that *give no conflicts* are resolved before conflicting moves.
+    * Whenever possible, moves that *give no conflicts* are resolved before conflicting moves.
-And whenever relevant, Skirmishes are resolved before Invasions.
+    * Whenever relevant, Skirmishes are resolved before Invasions.

 !!! info "Territory loyalty"
     Whenever a territory is neutralized or overtaken, its Loyalty will be immediately reset to `0`.
     Loyalty is relevant to determine which territories have belonged to a player the longest; see [Construction Phase](2_construction.md) for more details.

 ## Skirmishes

 A skirmish is resolved quite simply: each player involved in the skirmish loses one army.
 If there are still two or more players involved in the skirmish, repeat, until at most one player is left.